China Open (snooker): Early years

+2005-2019: Ding Junhui win and Beijing years

-The event was revived for the 2004/05 season.
+The event was revived for the 2004-05 snooker season.
 Local wild-card players were invited to play against the qualifiers.
 The three Chinese players on the tour were invited to play as wild-cards, rather than qualify the usual way.
 Ding Junhui was one of them, and he won the tournament, but as he entered as a wild-card, he received no prize money nor ranking points.

-The last edition of the tournament in 2019 took place at the Olympic Sports Center Gymnasium, Chaoyang District, Beijing in early April, and it was usually the last ranking event before the World Championship.
+The tournament win for Ding was later deemed as a major contributing factor to the rise in popularity of snooker in China.
+The tournament was also held annually since then, usually in early April as the last ranking event before the World Championship.

+The tournament had largely stayed in Beijing, and since the 2018 edition it was held at the Olympic Sports Center in Chaoyang District.
 The 2020 edition was scheduled to take place, but the COVID-19 pandemic caused it to be cancelled: the subsequent restrictions meant it was not staged through 2021, 2022 and 2023.
-Despite the COVID restrictions ending in China, the tournament has not been restored to the calendar, with new events in Wuhan and Xi'an being staged in its place.
+Despite the COVID restrictions ending in China, the tournament did not get immediately restored to the calendar, with new events in Wuhan and Xi'an being staged in its place.

+Current editions

+During the 2026 World Snooker Championship, after several months of rumours and speculation, it was confirmed that the event would be returning to the tour from the 2026-27 snooker season and is expected to run until at least 2028.
+Rather than being played directly before the World Championship, it is played in mid-August and utilises a new format that directly copies the format of the ranking Triple Crown events, whereby the Top 16 are seeded through to the venue and 144 players (which includes wildcards and other invited non-professional players) playing in qualifiers to reach the venue.
+The prize fund of £1,205,000 also mirrors the latest edition of the UK Championship at the time, making it the third-highest earning ranking event on the snooker calendar.